Intelliflex/debug-easy/README.md

 ![Screenshot](/screenshot.jpg)

-To use package, simply install
+To use package, simply install using

 npm i debug-easy